National Professional Qualification for Headship (NPQH)

 - Implement accountability arrangements to manage resources and risks effectively and in line with statutory requirements (where applicable, fulfilling the Accountability Officer role as defined in the Academies Financial Handbook).

-The final assessment is submitted to an external assessor and comprises of 2 sections :
+The final assessment is submitted to an external assessor and comprises two sections :